rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	int size = sizeof(arr);
 ```

-but the problem with the sizeof is, it gives me the total byte of the array, but im interested to get the total elements of the array not the total byte it takes.
+but the problem with the `sizeof` is, it gives me the total byte of the array, but I'm rather interested to get the total elements of the array not the total byte it takes.

-We know that compilers know about the size of an integer.
+We know that compiler knows about the size of an integer.
 If integer takes 4 byte, it should be 20 bytes.

- So I can get the size of array like this -
+ So I can calculate the size of array with simple math ( _ah, I'm extreamly good at math_)-

 ```c
 	int size = sizeof(arr)/ sizeof(int);